-- Do not let your child put any sharp or pointed objects inside a cast.
+- Do not let your child put any sharp or pointed objects inside the cast.

 Follow up with your child's doctor or bone specialist as directed:

-Your child may need to return to have his stitches removed.
+Your child may need to return to have his or her stitches removed.
 Write down your questions so you remember to ask them during your child's visits.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.